dhigh348/TupleSpace/README.md

 Program Use:

     There aren't any command line arguments when running the program.
-The main class for the entry point of the program is the Controller class.
+The main class for the entry point of the program is the ChatRoom.Controller class.
 This class handles all of the interactions between the tuple space and the chat room.

-    The tuple space takes in tuples and stores them in a trie data structure contained within a HashMap in the TupleSpace class.
+    The tuple space takes in tuples and stores them in a trie data structure contained within a HashMap in the ChatRoom.TupleSpace class.
 The tuple space can add, remove and read tuples from and to the space.
 I used the "*" for the wild card search parameter.